HAIR TRANSPLANT RECOVERY TIME

 Caring For Your Hair

 The day after your surgery, you may wash your hair gently in the shower.
-DO NOT TOUCH your grafts, even lightly, for two or three days following surgery, and avoid letting the water strike the recipient area directly for at least five days.
+DO NOT TOUCH your grafts.
+Even lightly, for two or three days following surgery, and avoid letting the water strike the recipient area directly for at least five days.
 Clean the graft area by diluting shampoo in a plastic cup and gently letting the watery shampoo run over the surgery site.
 Rinse in the same way.

 After three days, you can gently touch your grafts with your fingertips to apply shampoo in the shower.